rancher/terraform-aws-rke2-live-example/docs/tutorials/configuring_repo.md

          3. in the "Workflow permissions" section select the "Read and write permissions" radial
          4. check the "Allow GitHub Actions to create and approve pull requests" checkbox

 That's it!
-There are other options that you might want to set, like dissabling the wiki, but none of those are important to the automation.
+There are other options that you might want to set, like disabling the wiki, but none of those are important to the automation.